-14th May - 28th May 28th Phase one of the SEC Accredited Grades Process <text><text></text></text> Week beginning 31st May Phase Two of the SEC Accredited Grades Process - subject alignment process During this phase, schools will finalise the alignment process and prepare the school's estimated percentage marks for transmission to the SEC.
+14th May - 28th May 28th Phase one of the SEC Accredited Grades Process The preliminary estimation by teachers of percentage marks and commencement of the ensuing subject alignment process, will take place during the period 14th May to 28th May.
+Week beginning 31st May Phase Two of the SEC Accredited Grades Process - subject alignment process During this phase, schools will finalise the alignment process and prepare the school's estimated percentage marks for transmission to the SEC.
 3rd June Transmission of school's estimated marks to SEC Schools transmit estimated percentage marks to the SEC by 3rd June.